geerdkakes/pcap-analysis/README.md

 - 4-4-2021: added decoder for rtp packets.
 Now the rtp timestamp is used to recognise which packets belong to a frame.
 - 5-4-2021: added `direction` to packets.
 From source to destination is `up` and the other way around `down`
 - 10-4-2021: possibility to only covert to csv files using a commandline flag.
 Also the input variables to specify the input filename in the configuration file is changed (see config for an example)

+## To do
+- improve the progress bar (e.g. display eta, work while reading csv and enable in between updates while comparing packets)
+- enable comparison of more than two probes.
+Currently only two probes are allowed

 ## Contribute